 Opportunities are available for individuals with Multiple Sclerosis to participate in several new clinical trials at the University of Maryland Center for Multiple Sclerosis.
 These studies are either currently enrolling or will be enrolling shortly.
 The studies vary in design, duration, criteria for eligibility, number of MRI scans, and other details.
 The following is a very brief summary of each study.
-You may obtain further information by calling Kerry Naunton, R.N., 410-328-1885 or Schrese Tucker, R.N., 410-328-7602 at the MS Center.
+You may obtain further information by calling Kerry Naunton, R.N., 410-328-1885 or Karen Callison, R.N., 410-328-7602 at the MS Center.

 Investigator: Robert Shin, MD

 Eligibility:This trial is designed for patients that are prescribed and initiate fingolimod treatment at enrollment or patients who are treated with another disease modifying therapy as part of their routine clinical care and according to the locally approved label.
 Patients that have been on Gilenya before will not be eligible to participate.